 When it comes to dealing with loss and making sense of the financial aftermath of tragedy and disasters, author and attorney Kenneth Feinberg, unfortunately, is a pro.
 Feinberg’s latest task is to administer the One Fund Boston, which will distribute financial help to families who lost loved ones and to those seriously injured in the Boston Marathon bombings.
-Feinberg said Monday that the fund contains about $28 million, from more than 50,000 donors, with about $11 million on hand and the rest pledged.
+He also administered the funds of the September 11 victims and those affected by the BP oil spill in the Gulf.

-“If the governor and the mayor have made one thing clear to me, it’s get the money out the door,” Feinberg said.
+“If the governor and the mayor have made one thing clear to me, it’s get the money out the door,” Feinberg said soon after the bombing.